 Solar Investment Tax Credit (ITC)

-What is the Solar Investment Tax Credit?
+How Does the Solar Investment Tax Credit Work?

 The Investment Tax Credit (ITC) is currently a 30 percent federal tax credit claimed against the tax liability of residential (under Section 25D) and commercial and utility (under Section 48) investors in solar energy property.
 The Section 25D residential ITC allows the homeowner to apply the credit to his/her personal income taxes.
 This credit is used when homeowners purchase solar systems and have them installed on their homes.
 In the case of the Section 48 credit, the business that installs, develops and/or finances the project claims the credit.

 A tax credit is a dollar-for-dollar reduction in the income taxes that a person or company would otherwise pay the federal government.
 The ITC is based on the amount of investment in solar property.
 Under current law, the ITC will continue according to the following schedule:

 Commercial and utility-scale projects which have commenced construction before December 31, 2023 may still qualify for the 26 or 22 percent ITC if they are placed in service before January 1, 2026.
 The IRS issued guidance (Notice 2018-59) on June 22, 2018 that explains the requirements that a taxpayer must meet to establish that construction of a qualified solar facility has begun for purposes of claiming the ITC.